What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 And several smaller museums and sites

 Pro Tip: The 3-day Vienna Pass was 100% worth it for us.
 If you plan to visit 2+ attractions per day, it practically pays for itself.
-With the pass, we just showed up and walked in—no lines, no decisions, no ticket booths.
+With the pass, we just showed up and walked in with no lines, no decisions, no ticket booths.
 It’s especially useful if you’re visiting during Christmas market season when the city is busier than usual.

-What We Spent on Food & Drinks in Vienna – $557
+What We Spent on Food & Drinks in Vienna: $700

 We mixed groceries with casual meals and market snacks.
 Groceries covered most breakfasts and a couple of dinners and lunches at the Airbnb.
 The rest of our meals were spread across ramen spots, cafés, and, of course, Vienna’s Christmas markets.
 The glühwein was excellent, the sausages on buns were the best we had anywhere in Europe, and we fully endorse the Sacher torte at Café Sacher Wien.
 It’s pricey and touristy, but absolutely worth the experience.